analogsenses/source/source/_posts/2014-09-15-catharsis.markdown

 I like to think I know myself better than most people do.
 I'm intimately aware of my own emotions, and I don't hide from them.
 I usually have a clarity of thinking that helps me navigate my own life without doubt, or regret.
 I'm not one to dwell on the past, either.

 It is in part because I'm convinced I already know the answers that I'm reluctant to ask the questions.
 I'm wrong, of course.
-Terribly wrong, I know that ⎯see?
-I did it again⎯.
+Terribly wrong, I know that —see?
+I did it again—.
 However, I can't help it.
 It's just how my mind works.

 Until it doesn't.